openbmc/hiomapd/Documentation/mbox_protocol.md

 window then the active window is closed (and implicitly flushed if it was a write window).
-If the new window is successfully opened then it is the new active window, if the command fails then there is no active window and the previous active window must no longer be accessed.
+If the new window is successfully opened then it is the new active window, if the command fails then there is no active window and the previously active window must no longer be accessed.

-The host must not access an lpc address other than that which is contained by the active window.
+The host must not access an LPC address other than that which is contained by the active window.
 The host must not use write management functions (see below) if the active window is a read window or if there is no active window.